aws-samples/security-baseline-self-test/README.md

 >
 > *- Where can I find additional information or guidelines on how to improve the AWS security level?*<br>
 > AWS is providing the [AWS Well-Architected Tool](https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html), a service in the cloud that provides a consistent process for measuring customers’ architectures using AWS best practices.
 If you need additional information or guidelines to enhance your security level, you can refer to security best practices on AWS Well Architected Tool’s Security pillar for architecture design and diagnosis.
+>
+> <br>
+>
+> *- Can I scan other accounts in the same AWS Organization at once?*<br>
+> This script only supports scanning for a single AWS account.
+Therefore, if you want to scan other AWS accounts that are linked of the same AWS Organization, you must create another IAM user on those AWS accounts.
+Also, AWS Organization-level security settings cannot be scanned through this script.

 <br><br><br>
 # Korean